 Graduate Study in Medical Anthropology and Global Health

 Medical Anthropology and Global Health (MAGH) is a very broad, interdisciplinary new field of study, encompassing scholars from all branches of anthropology who examine a wide variety of specific topics relating to health, illness, and healing from sociocultural, biocultural, clinically applied, public health, and other related perspectives.
-Although this is not a separate program at the University of Washington, a rich array of resources are available to support those who wish to concentrate in medical anthropology and global health at the graduate level.
+Although this is not a separate program at the

 Medical Anthropology was not named as a specialization until the 1970’s.
 Anthropologists have long considered aspects of health and healing, medical practices, knowledge and beliefs as part of total culture of people they studied.
 The discipline gained impetus and support after WW II from applied work in the area of international public health – the exporting of Western medical beliefs and practices.

 Today, Medical Anthropology is the fastest growing sub-field of Anthropology.
 It is an area of specialization in each of the discipline’s four core sub-fields (sociocultural, biocultural, linguistic and archeology).
 Medical anthropologists are dedicated to research, teaching and practice relating to health and all ways in which health is maintained, experienced, promoted and threatened in societies everywhere, including our own now and in the past.